wp-plugins/portfolio-slideshow/readme.txt

 3. Insert the slideshow by using this shortcode, exactly as shown.
 Do not insert the photos into the post.

 4. Settings control panel.
 5. Finding the attachment ID for your images.

 == Changelog ==

+0.5

+* Thumbnails, slide numbers, and autoplay now work on all pages, including index (homepage) & category pages.

+* Slideshow content area is dynamically resized to conform to actual size of content.

+* Fixed display bug with TwentyTen theme

+* Fix for bug introduced in 0.4.3 which broke some slideshows.

+* Upgraded to latest version of cycle plugin

+* Support for descriptions

 0.4.3

 * Links in captions are now clickable.

 * Documented nav="false" attribute.

 0.4.2